rusini/manool/tutorial/Lesson-1.md

     -- LISPish notation (ditto)
     {{extern "manool.org.18/std/0.5/all"} in {WriteLine Out "Hello, world!"}}

-  (note how `WriteLine`, the target of an applicative expression, is the first element of a Lisp-inspired syntactic list).
+  (note how `WriteLine`, the _target_ of an applicative expression, is the first element of a Lisp-inspired syntactic list).

 <aside markdown="1">
 The ability to express essentially the same program (or a part thereof) in different notations may be either extremely useful or completely useless depending on your situation.
-In any case, this is allowed not due to a specific design goal but is rather as an artifact of the overall language design.
+In any case, this is allowed not due to a specific design goal but rather as an artifact of the overall language design.

 Some benefits of the "Object-Oriented" notation:
   * You might want to mark the first argument specially, for whatever reason.